1. Output information

 Geography

-Household estimates are produced by the ONS, for England and its regions and local authorities.
+Household estimates are produced by the ONS for England, for English local authorities, and for English regions.

 Accessibility and clarity